-February 25, 2020 โ€” One of the questions I often come back to is this: how much of our collective wealth is inherited by our generations versus created by our generations?
+February 25, 2020 โ One of the questions I often come back to is this: how much of our collective wealth is inherited by our generation versus created by our generation?

 I realized that the keys on the keyboard in front of me might make a good dataset to attack that problem.
-So I built a small little experiment to explore the history of the keys on my keyboard.
+So I built a small interactive experiment to explore the history of the keys on my keyboard.

 Painting with broad strokes, there were approximately five big waves of inventions that have left their mark on the keyboard:

-An interesting pattern that I never saw before is how the five waves above are roughly arranged in circles.
-The oldest symbols (letters) are close to the center, followed by the Hindu-Arabic Numbers, surrounded by the punctuation of the Englightenment, surrounded by the keys of the keyboard, surrounded by the recent additions in the P.C. era.
-Again, painting with broad strokes, but I found that to be an interesting pattern.
+The oldest symbols (letters) are close to the center, followed by the Hindu-Arabic Numbers, surrounded by the punctuation of the Englightenment, surrounded by the keys of the typewriter, surrounded by the recent additions in the P.C. era.

-All of these waves happened invented before my generation.
-Almost all of them before any generation alive today.
 The keyboard dataset provides strong evidence that most of our collective wealth is inherited.

 I got this idea last week and couldn't get it out of my head.
 Yesterday I took a quick crack at it.
 I didn't have much time to spare, just enough to explore the big ideas.